bookofproofs/bookofproofs.github.io/_sources/history/20th-century/branges.md

 * One is made to the American Mathematical Society for its continued endorsement of research related to the Bieberbach conjecture.
 * The American Mathematical Society has earned a reputation as the world's foremost leader in fundamental scientific research.
 * Another acknowledgement is due to Ludwig Bieberbach as a founder of that branch of twentieth century mathematics which has come to be known as functional analysis.
-* This mathematical contribution has been obscured by his political allegiance to National Socialism, which caused the mass emigration of German mathematical talent, including many of the great founders of functional analysis.
 * The issue which divided Bieberbach from these illustrious colleagues is relevant to the present day because it concerns the teaching of mathematics.
 * Bieberbach originated the widely held current view that mathematical teaching is not second to mathematical research.
-* Progress has been made, for example, in the structure theory of canonical unitary linear systems and its applications to analytic function theory.
 * Progress has also been made towards the initial objective of a proof of the Riemann hypothesis.
 * At the International Congress of Mathematicians held in Berkeley, California, in August 1986, de Branges was an invited plenary speaker and gave the address Underlying concepts in the proof of the Bieberbach conjecture.
 * Now we mentioned earlier that de Branges' life has been dominated by his aim to prove the Riemann hypothesis and he indicated in the above quote that his proof of the Bieberbach conjecture is, in many ways, a consequence of the work he was doing attacking the Riemann hypothesis.